Section 1 (CRN 61149)

 Ben O'Connor is a contract web designer/developer.
 He has developed dozens of web sites for corporate clients.
 In addition to his contract work, Ben worked for a startup internet company, Cybercrop.com, and assisted in the development of an agribusiness web-based trading application.

-Ben is intimately familiar with design concepts, graphic design and optimization, Cascading Style Sheets, coding in HTML and the use of Macromedia Dreamweaver.
-He also has extensive experience in developing database-driven sites using Cold Fusion and MySQL, and in administering web servers using Apache.
+Ben is intimately familiar with design concepts, graphic design and optimization, Cascading Style Sheets and coding in HTML.
+He also has extensive experience in developing database-driven sites using Lucee, PHP and MySQL, and in administering web servers using Apache.

 Some recent web sites Ben has worked on: